 The much run down and near bankrupt national railway system all but closed down in the late 20th century.
 Passenger services ceased and an international link with Venezuela was severed.
 Freight services were franchised to two companies, operating separate groups of lines on the Atlantic and Pacific sides of the country.

 The Atlantic group was a single route, about 250km from the port of Santa Marta to Chiriguaná.
-A 767km abandoned section of line continuing from Chiriguaná to La Dorada was restored to traffic in 2016.
+A 522km abandoned section of line continuing from Chiriguaná to La Dorada was restored to traffic in 2016.
 A separate section of the same abandoned line, 318km from Facatativá via Bogotá to Belencito with a branch from La Caro to Zipaquirá, was reopened to freight traffic in 2018.
 Part of this line had previously been used to carry a tourist train service from Bogotá to Zipaquira, and continues to serve that purpose.

 The Antiquoia Railway, constructed in the 1870s, closed in the 1960s before the awarding of operating franchises.
 In 2016, a company was formed to promote the reopening of the line between Puerto Berrio on the Magdalena River via Medellin to La Pintada.
 In 2019, detailed plans for the section between Barbosa and Caldas were submitted for government approval.
 Part of the original alignment is used by the Medellin Metro; new tracks would be built alongside.

 In 2020, a study was initiated into a new railway along the Caribbean coast connecting Cartagena, Barranquilla and Santa Marta.
 The project forms part of a railway master plan published earlier the same year.

 Apart from the main lines, there is an independent (1435mm standard gauge) mineral railway opened in the 1980s, and the Medellin Metro opened in 1995.

 © 2006-2022 Glyn Williams